“Where did the money go?”: How Appster went from riches to ruin

 Humphrey’s Instagram was publically viewable prior to Appster’s collapse, however, it has now been made private.
-Cached images from his profile show recent posts of Humphrey late last year travelling the world, including pictures at Machu Picchu and various music festivals.
+Cached images from his profile show recent posts of Humphrey late last year travelling the world, including pictures at Machu Picchu.

 Additionally, a YouTube channel which appears to be run by the 27-year-old entrepreneur posted a video titled “What Does Entrepreneurship Mean?” on December 4, two days before Appster’s collapse.